 Smoothness and Functionality

 The Fox Transfer Performance functioned well and consistently throughout our test period and during our side-by-side testing on our controlled dropper post-test apparatus.
 The post moved smoothly through its travel both during compression and extension with a fixed return rate in the nitrogen charged spring.
 We aren't exactly sure what the speed of the spring is, but is the second fastest in extension of our test selection, with an audible thunk at the top out.
 In field testing, we found the speed of extension to be quick but did not make us fear injury to our undersides.
 We also enjoyed the fact that the rate of extension can be modulated by feathering the remote as you press it.
-The Transfer was the also the second easiest in compression force, only the 9point8 Fall Line got out of the way more easily.
+The Transfer is the also among easiest in compression force, only the 9point8 Fall Line, the e13 TRS+, and the Bike Yoke Revive got out of the way more easily.

 Our biggest gripe with the functionality of the Transfer Performance is the lateral play or wiggle, that is noticeable in the saddle.
 Every other seatpost in our test selection had barely any saddle play, and the Thomson Covert Elite had absolutely none.
 The Transfer's saddle play was apparent out of the box, and while it didn't get any worse over time, it was quite noticeable virtually any time you touch the seat, and it occasionally makes a very slight knocking noise while riding through exceptionally rough terrain.
 Because the seatpost performed flawlessly otherwise, we wouldn't call it a deal breaker, but it is slightly annoying and noteworthy nonetheless.
-It's also important to note that the overall extended length of the Fox Transfer Performance was the longest in our test.
-This won't be a big deal for a lot of riders, but may potentially cause fitment issues for some.
+It's also important to note that the overall extended length of the Transfer is among the longest in our test for a 150mm travel post.
+This won't be a big deal for a lot of riders, but may potentially cause fit issues for some.

 The Transfer post may match the color of your Fox Shox.
 When it does, it gives the bike an overall better look.
 We always put performance over looks.
 However, we had to mention how much cooler we thought this made our Yeti SB5.5 look.

-It is important to note that the Fox Transfer Performance does not automatically come with a remote or cable and housing.
-The post is sold for $294 on its own, and the remote (includes cable and housing) are sold separately for $65 making the price of the whole system $359.
-This is inconvenient if you aren't aware that the remote is sold separately, but this way you get the remote style that you want and the price of everything is still almost the least expensive in our test selection.
+It is important to note that the Transfer Performance does not automatically come with a remote or cable and housing.
+The post is sold for $294 on its own, and the remote (includes cable and housing) is sold separately for $65 making the price of the whole system $359.
+This is inconvenient if you aren't aware that the remote is sold separately, but this way you get the remote style that you want and the price of everything is still toward the lower end in our test selection.

-The remote options are a left side under mount for 1x drivetrains, shaped like a shift lever, or a right/left side on bar for 2x or 3x drivetrains, a small paddle style lever that are oriented perpendicular to the handlebar.
+The remote options are a left side under mount for 1x drivetrains, shaped like a shift lever, or a right/left side on bar for 2x or 3x drivetrains, a small paddle style lever that is oriented perpendicular to the handlebar.
 Since we are running 1x drivetrains, we opted for the 1x remote.
-The Fox 1x remote is beautifully machined, features a beautiful and clean design, and looks good mounted on the handlebar.
-It is easy to install due to the hinged design of the clamp as there is no need to remove your grips.
+The Fox 1x remote is beautifully machined, features a nice clean design, and looks good mounted on the handlebar.
+It is easy to install due to the hinged design of the clamp as you don't need to remove your grips.
 The cable feeds through the lever and is held in place with a small set screw and cut and crimped at the remote end of the system making setup of the Fox among the easiest in our test selection.
 The crimped end of the cable hides in a slot on the backside of the lever.

-The lever action is smooth and had the third easiest actuation force among the remotes that we tested; only the 9point8 Fall Line and the KS LEV Integra were easier to press.
-The rate of return when extending the post could also be modulated by feathering the lever while pressing it.
+The lever action is smooth and among the easiest in actuation force among the remotes that we tested; only the 9point8 Fall Line, Bike Yoke Revive, and the KS LEV Integra were easier to press.
+The rate of return when extending the post can also be modulated by feathering the lever while pressing it.
 We did find that we wished we could adjust the angle of the lever to improve the ergonomics to our exact preferences, but it is in a fixed position.
 The fixed position is good but certainly could be better if it were adjustable and less reach with the thumb was necessary.

-The Fox Transfer Performance tipped our scales at 668g with the 1x lever and cable/housing.
-This was the second heaviest post in our test, 92g heavier than the lightest model, the KS LEV Integra, but still 22g lighter than our heavyweight, the Thomson Covert Elite.
+The Transfer Performance tipped our scales at 668g with the 1x lever and cable/housing.
+This is the up there with the heavier posts in our test, and 92g heavier than the lightest model, the KS LEV Integra.
+That said, when compared in our grams per millimeter of travel calculation it is lighter than our heaviest weight competition like the Thomson Covert Elite, Crank Brothers Highline, and the e13 TRS+.

 Ease of Setup

-The Fox Transfer Performance was tied for the easiest post to install on our test bike.
-The hinged remote went onto the handlebar in seconds, and the saddle was extremely straightforward to attach.
+The Transfer is tied for the easiest post to install on our test bike.
+The hinged remote went onto the handlebar in seconds, and the saddle is extremely straightforward to attach.
 The post features a tool-free quick disconnect design that is so simple it almost hurts, making installing and later removing the post from the frame a snap.
-The most challenging part of the installation, and any internally routed dropper post installation is routing the housing through the frame.
+The most challenging part of the installation is routing the housing through the frame.
 If possible use a housing coupler to pull the new housing through the frame with the old housing that you are removing.

 The lead, or barrel, end of the cable is at the bottom of the seatpost on the Fox Transfer and sits in a cable bushing in a slotted cradle on a lever that actuates the nitrogen spring within the post.
 If you take cable tension off the lever you can remove the bushing and cable from the lever and disconnect it and the housing from the seatpost to remove the post from the frame without the need for tools.
 The cable runs through the housing to the remote where it is held in place with a small set screw on the lever, cut, and crimped.
 Believe us when we say that virtually anyone with a set of cable cutters can install this post — the process is simple and very user-friendly.